nfo94/ddd-with-go/chapter2/readme.md

 > Bounded contexts are all about dividing large models into smaller, easier-to-understand chunks and being explicit about how they relate to each other

-> Since several bounded contexts often must communicate as shown in Figure 2.3, we often apply patterns to ensure our models can maintain integrity.
+> Since several bounded contexts often must communicate, we often apply patterns to
+> ensure our models can maintain integrity.
 The three main patterns are as follows:

 -   Open Host Service
 -   Published language